bowrango/website/content/posts/christina.md

 +++

-Hi Christine.
+Hi Christina.
 You seem cool and awesome.
-This is my fanpage for you.
+I made this fanpage for you.

 Are you free next week for a drink?